Spotting Cashier’s Check Scams and Fraud

 Purchase and Overpayment Scams

 The overpayment scam is a common type of cashier’s check fraud.
-If you sell a product to someone online, like through an online auction or marketplace (eBay, Craigslist, Facebook Marketplace), the scammer may send you a cashier’s check for more than the purchase price.
+If you sell a product to someone online through an online auction platform or marketplace (such as eBay, Craigslist, or Facebook Marketplace), a scammer may send you a cashier’s check for more than the purchase price.

 When you point this out to the scammer, they’ll apologize, say they made a mistake, and ask you to send the difference back to them.
-After you send them some money, you’ll discover that the original cashier’s check was fake — so you’ll have lost money as well as the product you’re selling.
+After you send them the money, you’ll discover that the original cashier’s check was fake.
+You’ll have lost money as well as the product, and you’re liable to your bank.

 In other cases, the buyer may give you a cashier’s check for the right amount.
-You’ll ship them the product, only to later discover the check was fake.
-While you aren’t out any money, you’re still out the product.
+You’ll ship them the product, only to later discover the check is fake, and while you aren’t out any money, you’re still out the product.

 Overpayment scams may also take the form of remote work scenarios.
-You will be sent a check and then be asked to forward a portion of it to another party as part of your “new job.”
-Alas, if you do so, you could discover the check was a fake and the money you forwarded is now lost.
+In this scam, the “employer” sends a check and asks you to forward a portion of it to another party as part of your “new job.”
+If you do so, you could discover the check was a fake, and the money you forwarded is now lost.

 Property Rental Scams

-If you are a landlord renting out a property, be wary of cashier’s checks.
-In some cases, scammers may offer to pay the first and last months’ rent payment plus the security deposit without ever seeing the property — often because they claim they are moving for a new job and need a place fast.
+If you’re a landlord renting out a property, be wary of cashier’s checks.
+Scammers may offer to pay the first and last months’ rent payment plus the security deposit without ever seeing the property, often claiming they’re moving for a new job and need a place quickly.

 Tips for Spotting Fake Cashier’s Checks